 Psychiatrists in Painesville, OH

-Greetings.
+Thank you for visiting my profile.
 My name is Deirdre Raimey.
-I have been a board certified family nurse practitioner for the past 14 years, and a family systems psychiatric nurse practitioner for the past 8 years.
+I am based in Cleveland, Ohio.
+I have been a board certified family nurse practitioner for the past 16 years, and a family systems psychiatric nurse practitioner for the past 10 years.
 I received all of my nursing education at Case Western Reserve University.
-For the past 8 years I have provided outpatient behavioral healthcare to adults in the Greater Cleveland area.
+In my role as a nurse practitioner, I manage behavioral health medication and therapy.

-Greetings.
+Thank you for visiting my profile.
 My name is Deirdre Raimey.
-I have been a board certified family nurse practitioner for the past 14 years, and a family systems psychiatric nurse practitioner for the past 8 years.
+I am based in Cleveland, Ohio.
+I have been a board certified family nurse practitioner for the past 16 years, and a family systems psychiatric nurse practitioner for the past 10 years.
 I received all of my nursing education at Case Western Reserve University.
-For the past 8 years I have provided outpatient behavioral healthcare to adults in the Greater Cleveland area.
+In my role as a nurse practitioner, I manage behavioral health medication and therapy.

 I pride myself on centering as a holistic mental health provider and strive to support individuals in their journey towards emotional well-being and mental health.
 My mission is to provide accessible and effective mental health services to all individuals.
 I believe that everyone has the right to access quality mental health care, and I am committed to making that a reality.
 I offer services to support individuals in achieving optimal mental health and wellness.
 Our team of dedicated and experienced mental health professionals is committed to providing compassionate, evidence-based care to those in need.